thatbudakguy/qg/notes/warmup-questions.md

 - With which school of magic does your character most identify?
 - What is your character’s favorite thing about adventuring?
 - What did your character last dream about?
-- What is one thing your character prefers to do alone? (don’t be gross please)
 - When is the last time your character was cold to someone else?
 - When is the last time your character failed?
 - Does your character see the mug as half empty or half full?
 Also, what’s in the mug?